whitehax0r/ArchLinux-PS4/README.md

 >__exec start-psxitarch.sh__
 -  :warning: __If you use the initramfs.cpio.gz from Nazky type the following commands:__ :warning:
 >__exec start-arch.sh__

+If you got an error like this one: "mount -o ro /newroot failed" just type the following commands:
+>__mount -o ro /newroot__
+- then:
+>__exec start-arch.sh__  ⚠️If your are using Nazky initramfs.cpio.gz file ⚠️
+- >__exec start-psxitarch.sh__ ⚠️If you are using other initramsfs.cpio.gz file ⚠️
+- and should boot now to ArchLinux :)

 ## Changing the System Date and Time